aws/sagemaker-training-toolkit/README.md

 If the entry point execution fails, `trainer.train()` will write the error message to `/opt/ml/output/failure`.
 Otherwise, it will write to the file `/opt/ml/success`.

+If `sagemaker_training` receives a `SIGTERM`, such as from `StopTrainingJob`, it will pass that signal to your script.

 ## :scroll: License

 This library is licensed under the [Apache 2.0 License](http://aws.amazon.com/apache2.0/).